Popular Posts

 Are all loans affected by the prime rate?

-No, not all loans are influenced by the prime rate.
-Loans with fixed interest rates aren’t affected as the rate is locked in for the entire loan term.
-For example, let’s say you have a fixed-rate personal loan with an 8% interest rate.
+Loans with fixed interest rates aren’t affected by prime rate changes because the rate is locked in for the entire loan term.
+Let’s say you have a fixed-rate personal loan with an 8% interest rate.
 If the prime rate goes up, your interest rate will remain at 8%.

 The financial institution, product, and APY (Annual Percentage Yield) data displayed on this website is gathered from various sources and may not reflect all of the offers available in your region.
 Although we strive to provide the most accurate data possible, we cannot guarantee its accuracy.
 The content displayed is for general information purposes only; always verify account details and availability with the financial institution before opening an account.
 Contact [email protected] to report inaccurate info or to request offers be included in this website.
 We are not affiliated with the financial institutions included in this website.